-Well time flew, And we moved to the city of Chennai after a few years.
+Well, time flew by, And we moved to the city of Chennai after a few years.
 This festival Pongal had a whole new dimension.
-PONGAL is a 4 days longwith all the pompous.
+PONGAL is 4 days long with all the pompous.
 This festival is celebrated on the 14th of January every year, dedicated to the Sun God.

-Makar Sankranti festival is also celebrated on the same day as Pongal, across various parts of India.
+Makar Sankranti festival is celebrated on the same day as Pongal, across various parts of India.

 As years passed by, Khara Pongal is a regular affair for brunch at home.
 It is paired along with White Coconut Chutney and Sambar.
 Vegetable Gotsu also makes it an exciting combination for Pongal.
-For variation, you could try with some Red Bell Pepper Chutney, Coconut Curryleaves Chutney , Onion Tomato Mint Chutney
+For variation, you could try with some Red Bell Pepper Chutney, Onion Tomato Chutney

-With a lot of Trial and Errors, here’s my perfect recipe to Amma’s Ven Pongal Recipe.
+With a lot of Trials and Errors, here’s my perfect recipe for Amma’s Ven Pongal Recipe.

 VEN PONGAL RECIPE BELOW